WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- Souvik says that this community is amazing.
+- Kunal Kushwaha says that this community is amazing.
-- Souvik made this change
+- Kunal made this change
-- I love to code
+- I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Thanks for giving this kind of knowledge - from Souvik.